- A compressor audit has the potential to provide immediate energy savings.

 Audits typically include an examination of both air supply and use, and the interaction between supply and demand.
 The output of a compressed air system, energy consumption in kilowatt-hours, and the annual cost of operating the system are calculated.
 The auditor also measures total air losses from leaks and locates those that are significant.
 All components of the compressed air system are inspected individually and problem areas identified.
 The findings are provided in a report with a recommended course of action.

 However, before scheduling an audit, the plant manager should check for and repair the following: clogged filters, major leaks, damaged filter/regulator/lubricators (FRLs), unauthorized modifications and inoperable drains.
-By completing this checklist of maintenance items, an external air audit may no longer be needed.
+By completing this checklist of maintenance items, an external air audit may not be needed.
 These issues must also be addressed before an auditor can perform a successful audit and achieve optimum efficiency.

 Supply and demand